-Can a US visitor, on tourist b1-b2 visa holder visit Canada or Mexico?
+Can a US visitor on a tourist b1/b2 visa visit Canada or Mexico?

-Is it true that if I have been admitted to the U.S. as a non-immigrant, I can automatically be granted entry to Canada or Mexico?
+Is it true that if I have been admitted to the U.S. as a non-immigrant, I can automatically be granted entry into Canada or Mexico?

 No, entry into Canada or Mexico is subject to each country’s entry requirements.

 I am currently in the U.S. on a visitor visa.
 Can I travel to Canada or Mexico for a short trip?

 Foreign visitors in the U.S. will first need to check with the Canadian or Mexican immigration authorities to find out the entry requirements to these countries.
 Nationals from certain countries are required to apply for visas before entering Canada or Mexico.
 A valid passport is also required for entry into either Canada or Mexico.

 Can I re-enter the U.S. after my short trip to Canada or Mexico?